 - Apply a Cold Compress or Ice Pack - Immediate cold therapy at the onset of your injury (or during flareups) will allow you to manage pain while getting rid of swelling and inflammation.

-- Use DTR Therapy (T•Shellz Wrap®) - after swelling and inflammation has been reduced.
+- Use STR Therapy (T•Shellz Wrap®) - after swelling and inflammation has been reduced.
 Use deep heat to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
-Deep Tissue Therapy is especially helpful in dealing with chronic tendon, bursa & muscle injuries or on-going pain and stiffness from a chronic soft tissue injury.
+Soft Tissue Therapy is especially helpful in dealing with chronic tendon, bursa & muscle injuries or on-going pain and stiffness from a chronic soft tissue injury.

 - Physical therapy and rehabilitative exercise under supervision of a physical therapist or doctor.
 The intent of this is to provide you with increased range of motion, pain relief and strengthening of the soft tissue surrounding the affected joint.
 Caution: aggressive physical therapy can be harmful, such as aggressive stretching or massage, and when dealing with limited range of motion, there is high risk of damaging muscles and tendons of the joint.

 Steroid injections can provide temporary relief from the pain of tendon related injuries and are very popular.
 However, these injections should generally be avoided if possible as they weaken the tendon and may lead to a rupture.
 If you do opt for an injection, doctors usually recommend that you do not participate in strenuous activities for several weeks to reduce the risk of a rupture.